Billie Jean King, Mylan WTT co-founder

 - Honored on August 28, 2006, when the National Tennis Center, home of the US Open, was renamed the USTA Billie Jean King National Tennis Center in honor of King’s contributions to tennis, sports and society both on and off the court.
 She continues to be involved with the USTA and is currently Honorary Chair of the Tennis in the Parks Committee.

-- Currently serves on the boards of the Women’s Sports Foundation, the Andy Roddick Foundation and the Elton John AIDS Foundation.
+- A member of the President’s Council on Fitness, Sports and Nutrition and serves on the boards of the Women’s Sports Foundation, the Andy Roddick Foundation and the Elton John AIDS Foundation.